Residence permit for upper secondary school studies for those who have applied for asylum

 Requirements for a residence permit for upper secondary school studies

-In order to be able to receive a residence permit for upper secondary school studies, you must be studying at an upper secondary level in an introductory or in a national programme at an upper secondary or special upper secondary school.
+In order to be granted a residence permit for upper secondary school studies, you must be studying at an upper secondary level in an introductory or in a national programme at an upper secondary or special upper secondary school.
 Full-time studies at an upper secondary level at a folk high school or in an adult education program (Komvux) also count.

 You must be studying full-time.
 For part-time studies, a residence permit is only granted in exceptional cases: for example, in the event of illness or disability, or if the studies are being pursued because of the need to supplement a foreign course of education.